thorchain/THORChain-v1/docs/whitepaper-en.md

 _Figure 2: The THORChain Address Space; here for Rune (T0)._

 The prefix deconflicts the address space with all other protocols.
-The TokenIndex deconflicts the token from other on-chain tokens, where Rune is T0, the first on-chain token is T1 etc.  THORChain supports the full integer space of 264.
-The Separator separates the TokenIndex (which may be variable length) and the public address, derived from a SHA256 hash of a private key.
+The TokenIndex deconflicts the token from other on-chain tokens, where Rune is `T0`, the first on-chain token is `T1` etc.  The Separator separates the TokenIndex (which may be variable length) and the public address, derived from a SHA256 hash of a private key.
-Alice, who has a public address for her Rune, T0xAlice, will also have a matched address on every other TokenChain that she has tokens for.
+Alice, who has a public address for her Rune, `T0xAlice`, will also have a matched address on every other TokenChain that she has tokens for.
 Her single private key unlocks all addresses.
 If Alice is sent a new token; her new address is automatically created.

-T0xAlice -> Rune address for Alice
+`T0xAlice -> Rune address for Alice
 T1xAlice -> T1 address for Alice
 T5xAlice -> T5 address for Alice
-TnxAlice -> Tn address for Alice
+TnxAlice -> Tn address for Alice`

 Deconflicting address spaces in multiple chains have the following advantages:
-Discrete transactions for each token, with discrete mem-pools.
+- Discrete transactions for each token, with discrete mem-pools.
-Each token has a clear and distinct lineage.
+- Each token has a clear and distinct lineage.
-Each TokenChain inherits a genesis account, which contains and performs cornerstone functionality for the network.
+- Each TokenChain inherits a genesis account, which contains and performs cornerstone functionality for the network.

 Tokenchains can represent tokens internal to Thorchain or external tokens (like Bitcoin or Ethereum).
 These tokens can be traded within Thorchain but represent actual external tokens stored within a Thorchain bridge.

-The UX for trading BTC on Asgardex involves user selecting a bridge, transferring the BTC to a wallet controlled by that bridge, and specifying in the data field for that BTC transaction which Thorchain wallet they want the corresponding Thorchain proxy bitcoin (tBTC) stored in.
-Bitcoin sent to a bridge without a corresponding tBTC wallet address should be sent back automatically.
+The UX for trading `BTC` on ASGARDEX involves user selecting a bridge, transferring the `BTC` to a wallet controlled by that bridge, and specifying in the data field for that `BTC` transaction which Thorchain wallet they want the corresponding Thorchain proxy bitcoin `tBTC` stored in.
+Bitcoin sent to a bridge without a corresponding `tBTC` wallet address should be sent back automatically.
 Once this happens, on-chain trading can occur.
-To withdraw BTC, users specify a bridge and a BTC wallet and then initiate a tBTC transfer from their wallet to the bridge wallet.
-The bridge then moves the BTC to the corresponding BTC wallet.
-Likewise, tBTC sent without the right data fields and formatting will be returned.
+To withdraw `BTC`, users specify a bridge and a `BTC` wallet and then initiate a `tBTC` transfer from their wallet to the bridge wallet.
+The bridge then moves the `BTC` to the corresponding BTC wallet.
+Likewise, `tBTC` sent without the right data fields and formatting will be returned.

 ### MerkleChain
 The MerkleChain tracks and syncs the network state by hashing and merkelizing the latest transactions for each TokenChain in the network.
 The following is the overview of this mechanism: